hanxiaomax/Learncpp_CN/docs/2-11-Header-files.md

     This is one of the most commonly asked questions on this site.
 The answer is: it’s likely working, because you included some other header (e.g. <iostream>), which itself included <someheader>.
 Although your program will compile, per the best practice above, you should not rely on this.
 What compiles for you might not compile on a friend’s machine.

-## The #include order of header files
+## 头文件 `#include` 的顺序

-If your header files are written properly and #include everything they need, the order of inclusion shouldn’t matter.
+If your header files are written properly and `#include` everything they need, the order of inclusion shouldn’t matter.

 Now consider the following scenario: let’s say header A needs declarations from header B, but forgets to include it.
 In our code file, if we include header B before header A, our code will still compile!
 This is because the compiler will compile all the declarations from B before it compiles the code from A that depends on those declarations.